-We have also evaluated our rule evaluation model construction method with rule sets from three datasets of UCI Machine Learning Repository to confirm the lower limit performances on probabilistic class distributions.
+We have also evaluated our rule evaluation model construction method with rule sets from four datasets of UCI Machine Learning Repository to confirm the lower limit performances on probabilistic class distributions.

-We selected the following three datasets: Mushroom, Heart, Internet Advertisement Identification (called InternetAd later) and Letter.
+We selected the following four datasets: Mushroom, Heart, Internet Advertisement Identification (called InternetAd later) and Letter.
 With these datasets, we obtained rule sets with bagged PART, which repeatedly executes PART[4] to bootstrapped training sub-sample datasets.

 To these rule sets, we calculated the 39 objective indices as attributes of each rule.
 As for the class of these datasets, we set up three class distributions with multinomial distribution.
-The class distribution for 'Distribution I' is P = (0.35, 0.3, 0.3) where $p_i$ is the probability for class i.
-Thus the number of class i in each instance $D_j$ become $p_i D_j$ .
+Table4 shows us the datasets with three different class distributions.
+The class distribution for 'Distribution I' is P = (0.35, 0.3, 0.3) where p_i is the probability for class i.
+Thus the number of class i in each instance D_j become p_iD_j .
 As the same way, the probability vector of 'Distribution II' is P = (0.3, 0.5, 0.2), and 'Distribution III' is P = (0.3, 0.65, 0.05).